aswanijehangeer/RShiny-Interview-Questions/README.md

    The UI sets up the visual structure, while the server controls the dynamic functionality, enabling a seamless interactive experience for users.

+5. ### What is reactivity in R Shiny?

+   Reactivity in R Shiny refers to the ability of a Shiny app to automatically update outputs (e.g., plots, tables) based on changes in inputs, reactive expressions, or other reactive values.
+It ensures that the app stays responsive and reflects the most current state based on user actions.

-5. ### What is reactive expression in the context of R Shiny?
+6. ### What is reactive expression in the context of R Shiny?

    A reactive expression is an expression that returns a value that can change over time in response to user input or other events.
    Reactive expressions are used to create reactive values, which are values that can change over time.

    In Shiny, reactive expressions are used to create reactive values that can be used to update the output of a Shiny app in response to user input or other events.

-6. ### How to create a reactive expression in Shiny?
+7. ### How to create a reactive expression in Shiny?

    A reactive expression is a function that evaluates to a value and then updates its value whenever any of its dependencies change.
 To create a reactive expression in Shiny, you can use the `reactive()` function.